ScilifelabDataCentre/dds_cli/docs/index.rst

 * **I already have an account:** :ref:`Install dds-cli<install>`
 * **How do I get an account?** You will need an invite from an existing user.
 Who the existing user is depends on what you're intending to use the DDS for.

-  * **I want data delivered to me from a SciLifeLab Unit**: Please contact the unit responsible for delivering the data to you.
+  * **I want data delivered to me from a SciLifeLab Unit**: Please contact the unit responsible for delivering the data to you, and ask for an invitation.
   * **I'm a data producer, wanting to deliver data to my users**

     * *My unit does not have DDS set up:* Start by contacting the SciLifeLab Data Centre.
-    * *My unit has started using the DDS for data deliveries:* Contact your colleagues.
+    * *My unit has started using the DDS for data deliveries:* Contact your colleagues and ask for an invitation.

    .. note::

       The invitation email will be from `services-noreply@scilifelab.se`.
 Note that any emails sent to this address **will not be responded to**.

-      **No email?**
+      **Not receiving an email?**

       * Please check in the junk/spam folder.
       * My email address has the `scilifelab.se` domain: It may take a while for your email to be delivered, due to KTH spam filters.